 The concept of utilitarianism shows us that moral decisions should be made based entirely on how much good or bad is produced from the decision.
 Whatever decision leads to the most “good” in the world is the proper ethical decision.
 Now although it is hard to see how much good can come out of two different types of war, it almost seems as if traditional physical battle would lead to less overall harm than cyber warfare.
 Traditional warfare forces countries to take accountability for their attacks, which helps to prevent the case of war of all against all.
 Traditional war also primarily puts the lives of voluntary soldiers at risk however cyber warfare will usually target civilian lives instead of soldier lives, one can argue that the loss being primarily of civilian lives is worse than the loss of army soldier lives, as soldiers volunteer to fight for their country and usually prematurely accept that their lives are at risk, however when civilian lives are the primary target, it can be considered to be less ethical.
 Although the overall amount of bloodshed is lessened in cyberwarfare as opposed to traditional warfare, it does have the possibility of affecting more lives, as such it could technically make traditional warfare more ethical.
+This works at a general level but you need to also bring the assessment around to the specifics of the Israel/Iran conflict

-Mariarosaria Taddeo addresses the possibility of how to make cyber warfare ethical in the essay “An Analysis for a Just Cyber Warfare”.
+Mariarosaria Taddeo addresses the possibility of how to make cyber warfare ethical in the essay “An Analysis for a Just Cyber Warfare (JWT)”.
 Taddeo addresses the common misbelief that cyberwarfare is completely nonviolent, stating that “At first glance, CW (Cyber warfare) seems to avoid bloodshed and human commitment” and later states “A more attentive analysis unveils that CW should be feared as much as traditional warfare as it can lead to highly violent and destructive consequences, which could be dangerous for both the military forces ad civil society.”
 This quote supports Taddeo’s stance that cyber warfare has the capability of being just as violent as traditional war.

 Taddeo applies the principles of Just War Theory to cyber warfare to help to attempt to create the possibility for an ethically acceptable cyber war.
 The first principle the author uses is the principle of “war as a last resort”.
 War as a last resort is prescribed as “A state may resort to war only if it has exhausted all plausible, peaceful alternatives to resolve the conflict in question, in particular diplomatic negotiations.”.
 Because of cyber war having the potential to not cause any “physical” harm countries may be quicker to launch cyber-attacks on each other as opposed to traditional warfare attacks.
 The author uses the example of a state launching a cyber-attack on another state’s informational infrastructure to resolve tense relations between the two, although said attack would be bloodless and possibly help to avoid a traditional war later along the line it would still be an act of war according to JWT and as such would be technically unethical.
 Although one could make the argument that it would be better to launch said cyber-attack to avoid the possibility of a traditional war, with the way cyber-attacks have become more and more intense, the rebuttal can be made that acts of cyber warfare need to be avoided just as much as traditional war.